smartTerran/Discord_Clone_Web/README.md

 # Discord_clone
 A Discord clone made with Django.
-You can use it at [Discord clone](https://django-discord-clone.herokuapp.com/).
+You can use it at [Discord clone].

 ## Getting Started